open-contracting/kingfisher-summarize/docs/develop/setup.rst

 You can either :doc:`install all requirements manually<../get-started>` or `use the preconfigured Vagrant setup <https://kingfisher-vagrant.readthedocs.io/en/latest/>`__.

-If using Vagrant, remember to modify Kingfisher Views's SQL files and source code **on your host machine**, not in the Vagrant environment.
+If using Vagrant, remember to modify Kingfisher Summarize's SQL files and source code **on your host machine**, not in the Vagrant environment.
 See also how to `access the database <https://kingfisher-vagrant.readthedocs.io/en/latest/#working-with-the-database>`__ in Vagrant.

 .. _load-data:

 Load data
 ---------

 To test your changes, you need to have some data loaded.
-The `test data <https://github.com/open-contracting/kingfisher-views/tree/master/tests/fixtures>`__ covers common fields, but you might have specific data that you want to test against.
+The `test data <https://github.com/open-contracting/kingfisher-summarize/tree/master/tests/fixtures>`__ covers common fields, but you might have specific data that you want to test against.

 #.
 Set up Kingfisher Process' database, create a collection, and load the test data into it (replacing ``COLLECTION_NAME`` below):